Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 Mei 2026 14.32.54 UTC
+- WIB: Jumat, 1 Mei 2026 16.55.32 UTC
-- WITA: Jumat, 1 Mei 2026 15.32.54 UTC
+- WITA: Jumat, 1 Mei 2026 17.55.32 UTC
-- WIT: Jumat, 1 Mei 2026 16.32.54 UTC
+- WIT: Jumat, 1 Mei 2026 18.55.32 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: inspirational
+Kategori: nature